Team-1-Enterprise-Pro/YHROCU/README.md

 Project description: YHROCU requires an enhanced workflow management system to streamline non-crime related activities within its department.
 The system aims to efficiently manage support tasks assigned to staff, facilitating both individual and collaborative work.

-How to run the project: To run the code, make sure the entire Coursework folder is placed into the htdocs folder for xampp, the files can then be run locally and viewed on google e.g., http://localhost/Coursework/login.html
+How to run the project:

+1. To run the code, make sure the entire Coursework folder is placed into the htdocs folder for xampp, the files can then be run locally and viewed on google e.g., http://localhost/Coursework/login.html
+2. Make sure to import the database tables using the file in the SQL folder
+3. To ensure the exporting tasks feature works make sure to download the TCPDF library and place it within the same directory where all the project files are

 Team members:
 17003493 - Sania Bibi (s.bibi60@bradford.ac.uk)